codabl/codabl.github.io/quick-start.md

 ## Before you begin

+To create and configure a Brainrex API project:

-1. [Create a Brainrex API Account](//docsify.js.org/#/quickstart) by following the instructions on the [brainrex.com](//brainrex.com/start.html) website.
+  1. [Create a Brainrex API Account](quickstart) by following the instructions on the [brainrex.com](https://brainrex.com/start.html) website.

   2. Log in to the console.brainrex.com website and create a new project.